radsatapathy/DSRepo/README.md

-# Welcome to my Data Science space!
+# Welcome to my Data Science & Product space!

 My name is __Radhika Satapathy.__

-I am an engineer and data scientist by training, with over 6 years of professional experience in software product engineering, business systems analysis and implementation of ERP systems for supply chain management.
+I am an engineer and data scientist by training, with over 9 years of professional experience in building software and AI products.

-I recently completed a masters program in data science from the __University of California, Berkeley.__
+I relatively recently completed a masters program in data science from the __University of California, Berkeley, and have been working at Ecolab as a Data Scientist / Applied ML Technical Product Lead.__

 The world of data and analysis continues to fascinate me.
+Designing solutions to complex problems motivates me.
+Building products excites me.

-This repository contains some of my recent project work.
+This repository contains some of my personal project work.

 __1. Airline Delay Prediction:__ predicting airline departure delays.